muhammadsaad-ak/BullPerks_Backend/readme.md

 ### Setting up the Database

-1. Install PHPMyAdmin on your local machine if not already installed.
+1. Install Xampp Control panel on your local machine "if not already installed.
-2. Access PHPMyAdmin in your browser.
+2. Run "Apache" and "MySQL" service from Xampp's Control panel.
+3. Then click on "Admin" button under Actions section.
+You will get access to the Database view on the browser.
-3. Create a new database named `your_database_name`.
+4. Create a new database named `your_database_name`.

 ### Running the Application

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install the necessary dependencies using `dotnet restore`.
-4. Update the database connection string in `appsettings.json` file with your MySQL database credentials.
+4. Update the database connection string in `appsettings.json` file with your MySQL database credentials i.e.
+- (`json`"ConnectionStrings": {
+        "DefaultConnection": "server=localhost;port=3306;database=bullperks_db_main;user=root;password="
+    }`)
 5. Run the application using `dotnet run`.

 ## Usage